BitBangersCode/NodeBB-Wiki/Configuring-nginx-as-a-proxy-to-NodeBB.md

 ## Requirements

 * NGINX version v1.3.13 or greater
-    * To get the latest version, compile it yourself, or if on Ubuntu, use the [NGINX Stable](https://launchpad.net/~nginx/+archive/stable) or [NGINX Development](https://launchpad.net/~nginx/+archive/development) PPA builds.
+    * Package managers may not provide a new enough version.
+To get the latest version, [compile it yourself](http://nginx.org/en/download.html), or if on Ubuntu, use the [NGINX Stable](https://launchpad.net/~nginx/+archive/stable) or [NGINX Development](https://launchpad.net/~nginx/+archive/development) PPA builds.

 ## Configuration